-The UK government has launched the Job Support Scheme to help you pay your staff once the furlough scheme ends.
+The UK government has updated the Job Support Scheme to help businesses pay their staff when the furlough scheme ends.

 Here’s what you need to know to access the fresh funding and keep hold of your skilled workforce.

 What is the Job Support Scheme?